cyborgoat/MonoLLM/docs/cli.rst

 .. code-block:: bash

    # Set context with system message
-   unified-llm generate "What is 15 × 23?" --model qwen-plus --system "You are a helpful math tutor.
+   monollm generate "What is 15 × 23?" --model qwen-plus --system "You are a helpful math tutor.
 Show your work step by step."

    # Creative writing with context
-   unified-llm generate "Write a poem about coding" --model qwen-plus --system "You are a poet who loves technology"
+   monollm generate "Write a poem about coding" --model qwen-plus --system "You are a poet who loves technology"

 Provider-Specific Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~